Wealden Line: Wealden Line Campaign

 Launched in 1986, the Wealden Line Campaign is seeking the full restoration of services between Lewes and Tunbridge Wells, with eventual electrification.
-The scheme has received the support of the MPs for Lewes and Wealden, Norman Baker and Charles Hendry, who have both made repeated calls in the House of Commons for the re-opening of the line.
+The scheme has received the support of the MPs for Lewes and Wealden, Norman Baker, Charles Hendry, and James MacCleary who have all made repeated calls in the House of Commons for the re-opening of the line.

 Uckfield Line Rail Extensions group

 In June 2009, following a meeting of the Uckfield Railway Line Parishes Committee, an informal association of members from local parishes who meet monthly to press for the line's reinstatement, it was decided to set up a new organisation comprising elected representatives from town and parish councils in Crowborough, Lewes and Buxted.
-Named the Uckfield Line Rail Extensions Group (Ulreg), it will seek to apply political pressure for the reinstatement of the line.
+Named the Uckfield Line Rail Extensions Group (Ulreg), it seeks to apply political pressure for the reinstatement of the line.